murex/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

 ## Advanced Usage

 ### Creating Similar Objects
-Test Data Builders can help creating similar objects in a cleaner way.
+Test Data Builders can help create similar objects in a cleaner way.

 For example, assume we want to create country instances for France and Germany.
 Knowing that both have Euro as a currency, we can do the following: